The Girlie Show (concert tour): Broadcasts and recordings

-Cashbox magazine reported on November 6, 1993 that one of the shows at the Sydney Cricket Ground stadium would be broadcast through HBO on November 20; this marked the second time Madonna worked with the network following the Blond Ambition broadcast three years earlier.
+Cashbox magazine reported on November 6, 1993, that one of the shows at the Sydney Cricket Ground stadium would be broadcast through HBO on November 20; this marked the second time Madonna worked with the network following the Blond Ambition broadcast three years earlier.
 Initially, Madonna intended to film the tour in Argentina or Mexico, but she ultimately chose Australia instead, as she liked the event being billed as "Madonna Down Under".
 On November 13, 1993, Billboard reported Westwood One would do a simultaneous broadcast of the special; it officially aired on HBO as Madonna Live Down Under: The Girlie Show.
 HBO started its broadcast from Club USA in New York City, leading to the concert itself.
 With a 17.0 rating and 27 share overall, it became the network's second most-watched original program of the year, following the George Foreman vs. Tommy Morrison fight.

 On April 26, 1994, the special was released on LaserDisc and VHS under the title The Girlie Show: Live Down Under.
 It earned Madonna a nomination for Best Long Form Music Video at the 37th Annual Grammy Awards and peaked at number 31 and 32 on Billboard's Year-end Top Music Videos and Top Video Sales charts, respectively.
-In addition to the official release, British radio station BBC Radio 1 broadcast the London show on December 26, 1993.
+In addition to the official release, British radio station BBC Radio 1 broadcast the second London show on December 26, 1993.
 The concerts in Fukuoka, Japan were filmed and aired exclusively on Japanese television.